vova616/BatchEngine/README.md

 - StartSystem - callind "void Start()" only once during game loop.
 - UpdateSystem - callind "void Update()" each game loop.
 - BatchSystem - the batch rendering system.
-There will be more systems but thats it for now.

-You can create your own systems just look on the ones above.
+There will be more systems but thats it for now, you can create your own systems pretty easily just look on the ones above.

 ### Components